 TASKS:

 Discuss with a knowledgeable individual in the Division of Risk Assessment of NRR the limitations of the computer codes (RETRAN, MAAP, GOTHIC).
-Discuss the purpose and limitations on the licensee's use of each code (i.e. MAAP codes may be of limited use for analyzing conditions involving open systems or large leaks).
+Discuss the purpose and limitations on the licensee's use of each code (i.e., MAAP codes may be of limited use for analyzing conditions involving open systems or large leaks).
 Determine which code is used to support which type of analysis in support of the PSA.

-Obtain a copy of eferences 1 and 2.
-Read ections 4 through 6 of eference 1.
+Obtain a copy of references 1 and 2.
+Read sections 4 through 6 of reference 1.
 Read for a general understanding of the FIVE process.
 Review the table of contents for a general knowledge of the content of the rest of the document.
 In Reference 2, read sections 1, 2, and 3.
 Scan section 4, paying attention to the tables and figures.
 Review the table of contents for a general knowledge of the content of the rest of the document.

-Obtain a copy of eference 3.
+Obtain a copy of reference 3.
 Read sections ES, 1, 2, 3, and 4.
 Obtain an understanding of the screening criteria used in figures 4-1 and 4-2.

 Meet with a qualified SRA to discuss any questions that you have as a result of this activity and demonstrate that you can meet the evaluation criteria listed above.